eProsima/AML-IP/amlip_docs/rst/developer_manual/installation/sources/linux/linux_colcon.rst

 Source installation
 ===================

-To source the installation of the |amlip| previously built in order to link it to another built or to use its tools, use the following command:
+To source the installation of the previously built |amlip| (in order to use its tools or link against it), use the following command:

 .. code-block:: bash